bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

     \frac{ \max_{i} T^{u}_{i} }{ \max_{i} T^{e}_{i} }

 A low Communication Efficiency is mainly explained by larger amounts of time beeing spent in communication rather than "useful" computations.
-This is either indicative of a suboptimal parallelisation/communication strategy or the problem size beeing to small, so communication creates a larger overhead compared to computations.
+This is either indicative of a suboptimal parallelisation/communication strategy or the problem size being too small for the amount of resources used, so communication creates a larger overhead compared to computations.

 ----------
  Load Balance